deepmediaAI/deep-media-api-quickstart/README.md

 Welcome to the Deep Media API Quickstart repository!
 This repository provides a comprehensive set of examples and tools to help you integrate DeepID’s advanced deepfake detection capabilities into your projects.
 The repository is organized into separate folders by modality—**Image**, **Audio**, and **Video**—and includes both API and SDK examples, as well as evaluation visualization tools.

-# New Features: What the heck is turbo mode?
+# New Features: What the heck is Turbo Mode?

 Turbo mode API quickstarts are available under each modality—**Image**, **Audio**, and **Video**.
 They are designed for running small-length samples really, really quickly.
 Note that turbo mode is optimized for short media files(<10 seconds); larger samples will not work with it and may interfere with your ability to run short length videos.